jj1bdx/airspy-fmradion/README.md

 If you install from source in your own installation path, you have to specify the include path and library path.
 For example if you installed it in `/opt/install/libairspy` you have to add `-DAIRSPY_INCLUDE_DIR=/opt/install/libairspy/include -DAIRSPYHF_INCLUDE_DIR=/opt/install/libairspyhf/include` to the cmake options.

+Note: Boost is no longer required since v0.7.7-pre1.

 ### Debian/Ubuntu Linux

 Base requirements:

-  - `sudo apt-get install cmake pkg-config libusb-1.0-0-dev libasound2-dev libboost-all-dev`
+  - `sudo apt-get install cmake pkg-config libusb-1.0-0-dev libasound2-dev`

 To install the library from a Debian/Ubuntu installation just do: